Arthur Ford (psychic): Medium

 After the war he researched purported psychic phenomena.
 He became a spiritualist around 1921, and began traveling as a spiritualist trance medium who professed to be controlled by a spirit guide he referred to as "Fletcher".
 He eventually settled in New York City as pastor of a spiritualist church.
 In 1924 Ford toured the New England States appearing between the acts of the S.S.
 Henry's illusion production.
-The Sphinx, a conjuring periodical, stated on August 1924 that "he gave one of the finest talks on magic ever heard" in Athol, Massachusetts.
+The Sphinx, a conjuring periodical, stated in August 1924 that "he gave one of the finest talks on magic ever heard" in Athol, Massachusetts.
 He lost his interest in magic and became fascinated with the occult.
 He became a professional "hot and cold reader" and "billet reader", reading sealed messages given to him by members of his audience.
 This type of mentalism entertainment was very popular in the 1920s.
 He began to claim he could read minds.
 Ford claimed he had seen every miracle performed by Jesus duplicated, except the raising of the dead.

 He developed a popular following, and in 1927 traveled to Great Britain.
 One of his lectures was attended by veteran spiritualist Sir Arthur Conan Doyle, who enthusiastically told people the next day, "One of the most amazing things I have ever seen in 41 years of psychic experience was the demonstration of Arthur Ford."

 Ford was tested only once by the American Society for Psychical Research.
 He attempted to identify through psychic means the owners of objects (psychometry).
 He failed the test.